Apply for Financial Aid

 Possibly.
-If you withdraw from all of your classes we are required to perform a calculation which may change the amount of your financial aid for that semester.
+If you withdraw from all of your classes we are required to perform a recalculation to return Title IV which may change the amount of your financial aid for that semester.
 If you withdraw from some, but not all of your classes in a given semester, it typically will not affect your aid for that semester.
 However, all withdrawals negatively impact your Satisfactory Academic Progress (SAP) and may prevent you from receiving financial aid in the future.
 Please see the Satisfactory Academic Progress Policy for more information.

 I just want to take a few classes at Quincy College, am I still eligible for financial aid?

 Depends.
 Yes if you are remain in a degree seeking program.

 No if you are in a non-degree seeking program.

 In order to be eligible for financial aid you must be enrolled in a degree or certificate program at Quincy College.